RichardsDan/cis237assignment6/README.md

 A Home page that is not the default.
 A Contact page that is not the default.
-A About page that is not the default.
+An About page that is not the default.
 A Beverages page that can only be seen when the user is logged in.
 Other CRUD related pages to augment the Beverages page.
 All of the built in user account pages.